aggr3550r/salad-backend-test/README.md

 changed from _localhost_ to _host.docker.internal_.

 That should do it, your server is up and ready for use @ **http://host.docker.internal:3000/api/v1** !

+## Documentation

+Here is a link to the clear and concise API documentation published via Postman: **https://documenter.getpostman.com/view/23331716/2s9Y5eLype**